Artists in Residence

 Susan Cianciolo is a multimedia artist and designer.
 For the 2017 Whitney Biennial, Cianciolo transformed the Museum’s restaurant, Untitled, into her vision of a communal space.
 New tapestries and linens, custom uniforms for the wait staff, drawings, collages, performances, and a multicourse dinner were all part of the immersive experience.
 Cianciolo led a special Open Studio for Teens where she taught them how to embroider pillows.

 Ajay Kurian’s Childermass, 2017 stretches from floor to ceiling in the Whitney’s open stairwell, stringing a series of “episodes” into a loose, almost sci-fi narrative of mutual misunderstanding and bodily anxiety.
-Kurian collaborated with Youth Insights Leaders to plan Making Us: Teen Night during the 2017 Whitney Biennial.
+Kurian collaborated with YI Leaders to plan Making Us: Teen Night during the 2017 Whitney Biennial.

 Sophia Al-Maria is an artist, writer, and filmmaker.
 Sophia Al-Maria: Black Friday is her first solo show in the United States.
 Through video and installation Al-Maria continues her examination of urban and economic development of the Gulf Arab region over the last decades by focusing on the Gulf’s embrace of the shopping mall.
 Youth Insights worked with Al-Maria to make work inspired by her practice of subverting advertising language with humor.